Noviy Lviv: Amongst Parks and the Railway

 Olha Zarechnyuk, Olexander Makhanets, Yevhen Chervony, Andriy Linik and Iryna Sklokina prepared the exhibition; their interest in this district grew out of the international architectural summer school "Novyi Lviv" (August 2015).

 The opening was held on May 14, 2016 at 3.00 pm near school №69 (Zaporizka Street 20).
 After the opening there was an excursion through the district for inhabitants led by architect Yulia Bohdanova, lecturer from the Institute of Architecture at the Lviv Polytechnic.
-The exhibition was located on the fence of Ternopilska 15 street through August 1, 2016
+The exhibition was on display at Ternopilska 15 street through August 1, 2016

 "Urban Media Archive" consists of digitized or digitally created visual and audio-visual resources that represent the city and city life in Central and Eastern Europe.
 We urge everyone who can share photographs of Novyi Lviv - during the pre-war, Soviet and modern era to contact the Center for Urban History (Alexander Makhanets, firstname.lastname@example.org 38-032 275-17-34).
 We scan the originals and ask the owners to write up a description of the photograph or any stories connected to it.
 After that we return the original photograph to its owner.